-Entertainment: A world filled with punchlines: A Snob Talk Feat.
+Entertainment: A world filled with punchlines: A Snob Talk feat.
 Donnell Rawlings

 Talk about iconic.
 Growing up watching Chappelle's Show, never did I think I'd get the chance to speak with Chappelle's sidekick: the hilarious Donnell Rawlings.
-You know him - he's the guy in the truck that screams: "I'm rich, biaaaaatch!"
+You know him - he's the guy in the truck that screams, "I'm rich, biaaaaatch!"
 Like I said: iconic.
 With a career dating over 20 years, Rawlings is set to perform at the Just for Laughs comedy festival appearing on the popular Ethnic Show.
 Aside from that, the comedian will co-host the famous Midnight Surprise shows and perform his one-man show, 2Soon.
-I had the opportunity to speak with Donnell Rawlings about his upcoming shows; here's what he had to say:
+I had the opportunity to speak with Donnell Rawlings about his upcoming shows, and here's what he had to say.

 You've got so much stuff happening at JFL this year.
 Are you excited to be back in Montreal?